-The Foundation has four grant deadlines per year.
-Applications must be received by 5 pm on the dates shown.
-For more information about the Foundation and our grant types, please see Guidelines.
+The Charles H. Ivey Foundation is no longer accepting A Grant applications.
+2018 Application Deadline is March 16, 2018.
+Applications must be received by 5 pm on the date shown.
+For more information about the Foundation, please see the Guidelines.

 WHO IS BEHIND THE FOUNDATION?